andrewh1978/px-deploy/README.md

 More on `DEP_SCRIPTS` below.

 The second way to override the defaults is to specify on the command line.
-See `px-deploy deploy -h` for a full list.
+See `px-deploy create -h` for a full list.
 For example, to deploy petclinic into the `foo` deployment:
 ```
-px-deploy deploy --name=foo --clusters=5 --template=petclinic --nodes=6
+px-deploy create --name=foo --clusters=5 --template=petclinic --nodes=6
 ```

 This example is a mixture of both methods.
 The template is applied, then the command line parameters are applied, so not only is the template overriding the defaults, but also the parameters are overriding the template.